 Mistakes to avoid

-Why should you eat hard-boiled eggs?
+Why should you eat boiled eggs?

 Did you know how many benefits are there of eating even a single hard-boiled egg each day?

-Hard-boiled eggs are filled to the brim with lean proteins and contain so few calories that it is a favorite snack or meal for all the health freaks out there – and for a good reason as well!
+Boiled eggs are filled to the brim with lean proteins and contain so few calories that it is a favorite snack or meal for all the health freaks out there – and for a good reason as well!
 It works amazing for those who are trying to achieve a healthy body.

-Hard boiled eggs contain a lot of good fat which is required by every cell of your body each day, keeping your body healthy for the long run!
+It contains a lot of good fat which is required by every cell of your body each day, keeping your body healthy for the long run!

 Yummy egg salads